xxdcc/ctDNA_data_analysis_pipeline/README.md

 <br>

 **NOTE**: At this step 5 files are created per each vcf file.
 These are described [here](http://annovar.openbioinformatics.org/en/latest/user-guide/gene/) and [here](http://annovar.openbioinformatics.org/en/latest/user-guide/startup/).
-The two gene-based annotation files are:
+The 2 gene-based annotation files are:

 Annotation file | Description
 ------------ | ------------